 - An option to subscribe to an email list where they can get updates about product launches or promotions

-- A link to your homepage or products page for those in canvassing or exploration stage
+- A link to your homepage or products page for those in the canvassing or exploration stage

 Optimizing your landing pages this way for conversion and engagement will also lower your cost per click.